 Regulations for Scholarships and Awards in the Regina Music Festival

-- Regina Music Festival Scholarship will be awarded to those who are eligible to enter the local festival in accordance with the SMFA regulations.
+- Regina Music Festival Scholarships will be awarded to those participants 28 years and under eligible to enter the Regina Music Festival (RMF) in accordance with the Saskatchewan Music Festival Association (SMFA) regulations.

 - Competitors may not receive the same award more than two years in succession but will be eligible after a lapse of one year.
 Choirs, bands, or orchestras and ensembles are exempt from this regulation.